ilango100/ecserv/README.md

 ```
 It will automatically start the setup process in interactive mode, i.e. it asks for you to set the intial values.

+When the server starts for the first time, make a request to the server.
+When the certificate is acquired for first time, it asks whether to accept terms; Accept it on first request, and the server is ready to go!

 After setup if you need to edit any settings, just edit the ecset file in the source file directory:
 ```
 {